colearendt/shinytest-example/README.md

 `usethis::use_github_action()` pattern
 - Make example `shinytest` actions that integrate more effectively with RStudio Connect for reviewing results, etc.
-- Fix the Windows shinytest running
+- Fix the Windows shinytest running (currently fails)
-- Make system deps (on Ubuntu) run more effectively
+- Make system deps (on Ubuntu) run more effectively / dynamically ([r-lib patterns](https://github.com/r-lib/actions) orient mostly around packages)
+- Package up more of these items as re-usable components to simplify the user workflows
+- Better patterns around using / accepting test changes, artifacts, etc.
+- Figure out cross-operating-system compatibility issues

 ## Future Exploration (for users)